asm-products/mercadolibre-spy/README.md

 The goal for MercadoLibre SPY is to create a very simple to use tool to explore online markets like MercadoLibre and find the best opportunities to promote.

+## Instalation

+1. Go to [MercadoLibre Applications](https://applications.mercadolibre.com) and create an App, you will need the ID and the secret Key
+2. Create a MySQL Database and dump the latest file in _/database_
+3. Open config-samepl.php, enter your App credentials and complete database info

+---

 This is a product being built by the Assembly community.
 You can help push this idea forward by visiting [https://assembly.com/mercadolibre-spy](https://assembly.com/mercadolibre-spy).